monopole/mdrip/README.md

 ## Details

-This tool looks for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with an _@label_.
+This tool scans markdown for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with an _@label_.

-A code block holds a shell command or script.
-Shell commands can make files in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.
+Code blocks must be shell scripts.
+Such scripts can make files in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.